 These mixed media paintings, twelve in total, are produced in acrylic and oil in a uniform small-scale size, with their backgrounds set in a light yellow hue.
 They have numbers, names and symbols that appear in rows on the canvas.
 The most significant numbers are those derived from a letterpress machine that the artist has embedded in the paintings.
 In tracing the numbers, you will discover, for instance, that two boys seated in one of the works with the number ‘248’ were called ‘Ihowa’ and ‘Okunbogie’.
 The process of creating this series which Abass titled ‘Colonial Indexicality’, took several coatings of light acrylic, done intermittently, to achieve the kind of background that reflects the time these images represent.
 They are also consistent with the artist’s painting style evident in most of his works, as the paintings have a smooth finish that veils the markings of the brush.

-The source of engagement for these paintings are rare, old photos which date back to between 1909 and 1913.
-At the time, the British were heavily present in the region and had appointed Northcote W. Thomas as the first anthropologist to survey this part of their colonised territories.
+The source of these paintings is a rare, old photo collection dating back to between 1909 and 1913.
+At the time, the British were heavily present in the region and had appointed Northcote W. Thomas as the first anthropologist to survey one of their colonised territories.
 Thomas documented in photographs, sound recordings, numbers and jottings carrying the names, events, and locations of different people.
-Documents of his survey were discovered again recently.
-Through a project called ‘Re-entanglements’, led by Paul Basu, a professor of anthropology at the SOAS University of London, people from different fields of study, including artists, are invited to engage with these materials to understand the historical context and significance of the archive in the present.
+These survey documents were discovered recently.
+Through a project called “Re-entanglements”, led by Paul Basu, a professor of anthropology at the SOAS University of London, people from different fields of study, including artists, are invited to engage with these materials to understand the historical context and significance of the archive in the present.

-The first ‘[Re:]Entanglements’ exhibition in Nigeria took place in Benin-City, in July 2019.
+In July 2019, the first “[Re:]Entanglements” exhibition in Nigeria took place in Benin-City.
 It featured works by fifteen young artists who responded to the archives individually and in their preferred media.
 Abass’ engagement is the second exhibition in this explorative journey that will culminate in a grand exhibition in the UK, in 2020.

 As you progress through the works in this room, your reverie will be interrupted as another series, the ‘Stamping History’, comes into view.
-In this second body of work under ‘Colonial Indexicality’, Abass shows sheer skill in draughtsmanship—his obsession with precision, and his unceasing fascination with numbers which make a grand impact in this series.
-Again, in this space, the artist has contrasted images from the original archives in digital prints, with his rendering, in what from a distance seems like a simple drawing.
+In this second body of work under ‘Colonial Indexicality’, Abass shows sheer skill in draughtsmanship—his obsession with precision, and his unceasing fascination with numbers make a grand impact in this series.
+Again, in this space, he has contrasted images from the original archives with his rendering, and from a distance the works seem like a simple drawing.
 On closer inspection, you will see numbers flesh out discernible forms from Thomas’ images.
 How he achieves this is almost genius.
 He describes the process as a “performative oeuvre” reflecting the relationship between the manual and mechanical process that goes on behind the scenes in printing.
 These works, comprising of five interlinked drawings, have been painstakingly made by stamping the hand-numbering machine.

-Numbers have been a recurrent motif in the works of Abass.
+Numbers have been a recurrent motif in Abass’ works.
 You will find them in past works like Asiko (Calendar) and Stamping Histories series, which were first exhibited at the Centre for Contemporary Art in 2013 and 2016, respectively.
 The numbering element alludes to Abass’ family history and childhood.
+His parents ran a printing press business.
 When he returned from school as a child, the artist and his siblings assisted their parents at work.
-They ran a printing press business.
-Part of the work assigned was to manually stamp numbers on the invoices made for clients with a hand-numbering machine.
+Part of the job assigned to him was to manually stamp numbers on the invoices made for clients with a hand-numbering machine.

 The numbers used in the ‘Stamping History’ drawings were not dispensed capriciously.
 In going through the archives, the artist observed the sequence Thomas used in recording in the albums.
-For example, he saw 1155 in the album for an image he recreated, and so, he began with a corresponding number in his drawing.
-Because the machine is automatic, the numbers progress sequentially.
+For example, he saw 1155 in the album for an image he recreated, so began with a corresponding number in his drawing.
+Also, because the machine is automatic, the numbers progress sequentially.
 He achieved the complete drawing with over 80,000 combinations, and the final number is 85,867.
-The grid-like arrangement of the five drawings, which looks like a jigsaw puzzle, mimics the arrangement of the photographs in the album and also speaks to the fragmented form of the archive, which was pieced together to make sense of the information gathered.
+The grid-like arrangement of the five drawings, which resembles a jigsaw puzzle, mimics the arrangement of the photographs in the album.
+It speaks to the fragmented form of the archive which was pieced together to make sense of the information gathered.
 The drawings, created on archival paper, are best appreciated when you step back to see the forms reveal actual people: sitting women, a group of men from varying generations and people engaged in domestic activities.
 They resemble the negative copy of vintage pictures.

-As you reflect on the works, you will appreciate that the works took about a year to create, and agree that Abass has not only succeeded in re-documenting history, using materials that hopefully should endure time, but has also succeeded in retaining the archaic effects in Thomas’ works.
-Coming generations will engage these works and see up close a sizable vignette of the past that shows people, who once lived, with whom we share a common national history.
+As you reflect on the works, you will appreciate that they took about a year to create.
+Abass has not only succeeded in re-documenting history, using materials that hopefully should endure time but has also succeeded in retaining the archaic effects in Thomas’ works.
+The coming generations will engage these works and see up close a sizable vignette of the past showing people, who once lived, with whom we share a common national history.